-When you can close your account and cancel any payment facility
+When you can cancel any payment facility, close your account and terminate your credit contract

 You may close your account or cancel any payment facility by contacting us.
-If you do this we will take reasonable steps to promptly stop future transactions on the account or payment facility, however, please note we are unable to reject some transactions, such as recurring card instructions.
+If you do this we will take reasonable steps to promptly stop future transactions on the account or payment facility, however please note we are unable to reject some transactions, such as recurring card instructions.
+You can contact us to request an account closure through Citi Online.